 #6 – Fenugreek

-There are many herbs that can support lactation, but fenugreek, a small stony seed from the pod of a bean-like plant, seems to be the most effective.
+There are many herbs that can support lactation.
+Fenugreek, a small stony seed from the pod of a bean-like plant, seems to be the most effective.
 Fenugreek is a common ingredient in lactation support products such as Mother’s Milk Tea.
 I recommend a very effective herbal tincture available at most well-stocked natural food stores called More Milk Plus.

-You can also make a strong tea (infusion) out of the seeds (found at stores carrying bulk herbs- like the Santa Monica Co-Op), or make a delicious stew from the recipe below with the seeds and fresh Fenugreek leaves.
+You can also make a strong tea (infusion) out of the seeds (often found at stores carrying bulk herbs), or make a delicious stew from the recipe below with the seeds and fresh Fenugreek leaves.

 The leaves can be purchased at Persian markets (in Santa Monica, CA Tehran Market on Wilshire Blvd), and if you can’t find them you can still make an delicious ‘lactation stew’ using other greens and the seeds.
 Keep in mind that the store bought tea is not extremely effective when addressing low milk supply.
 Stick with the tincture, infusion, or stew.